magento/devdocs/guides/v2.1/ui_comp_guide/concepts/ui_comp_uilayout_concept.md

 * `{array} children` - configuration of child elements, if there are any
 * `{boolean} isTemplate` - if the value is set to `true`, the component configuration will be stored by `uiLayout` in the private `templates` variable.
 Current UI component will be not initialized.
 New instances can be created dynamically based on this object
-* `{string} nodeTemplate` - a full name of component from `templates` private object.
-Stored component will be used as template object for current one
+* `{string} nodeTemplate` - a full name of component from `templates` private variable.
+This component's configuration will be used as a  configuration template for the current one
 * `{string} provider`- the full name of the DataSource UI component.
 If property is absent, then parent's `provider` will be inherited

 ## Example 1:

-Let's consider a case when we want to create a UI component instance dynamically from another UI component.
+Let's consider a case when we want to create a UI component instance dynamically as a child of another UI component.

 We can put the configuration of the desired UI component directly into `uiLayout`.
 Below in an example of the component's constructor,  which creates the child UI component on initialization: